peerigon/eslint-config-peerigon/README.md

         // Arrow functions are preferred with TypeScript
         // See https://github.com/peerigon/eslint-config-peerigon/issues/23#issuecomment-472614432
         "peerigon/styles/prefer-arrow",
-        "prettier", // add this and...
-        "prettier/@typescript-eslint" // ...this if you're using Prettier ],
+        "prettier", // add this if you're using Prettier ],
     "parserOptions": {
         // Relative to the folder where eslint is executed